In this article we will go over all of the settings you can manipulate to get the experience you desire.

 Motor Zoom

 The motorized zoom remote controls the lens inside the camera so that you can carefully focus the image.
-This feature should be used only if the software is having difficulties auto focusing to your desired region .This process may take between to 5-10 seconds for the camera to adjust the view.
-During this time the controls will be grayed out and adjustments cannot be made until the camera is done adjusting.
+This feature should be used only if the software is having difficulties auto-focusing to your desired region.
+This process may take 5-10 seconds as the camera adjusts the view.
+During this processing time, the controls will be grayed out, and further adjustments will be unavailable.

 Motor Focus